alexdwagner/jekyll-now/_posts/2016-10-24-Ingrid-ARCH-Walking-Tour.md

 -----

-**For Lunch:** At school, Dannie made a bok choy stir fry, Bryan made rice and shared his falafel with Dannie and I. Yum yum.
+**For Lunch:** At school, Dannie made a bok choy stir fry, and Bryan made rice and shared his falafel with Dannie and I. Yum yum.

 **For Dinner:** Dunno!
 The stove is still broken at our AirBnB(grr), so probably grab something from DAG-mart.